Program overview

 Graduates of the Double Degree program can pursue a variety of career paths in Canada, including:

-• Environmental Educator: Specialists who focus on teaching students about environmental issues and sustainability practices.
+• Environmental Educator: Teaching students about environmental issues and sustainability practices.

-• Policy Analyst: Professionals who analyze and develop policies related to environmental and social issues.
+• Policy Analyst: Analyzing and developing policies related to environmental and social issues.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.